dcmnts/isosplit-paper/isosplit.md

 height: 700
 -->

 > Figure NG: Performance of clustering algorithms for a pair of clusters, one of which is non-Gaussian and skewed right.
+Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).
 Use the interactive controls to explore all simulations.

 **TODO: Talk about MeanShift, SC, AC**